-Choosing a site for the new Owensboro Health facility was a carefully studied and well-informed decision.
+Choosing a site for the Owensboro Health facility was a carefully studied and well-informed decision.
 A leading firm specializing in hospital site selection narrowed our focus to 16 locations.
 Ultimately, our new site was chosen based on an extensive 19-point analysis process.
 Site facts:

 - Size: 162 acres

 - Location: Daniels Lane and Pleasant Valley Road – on the east side of Owensboro, near Highway 60

 - Elevation: 404 feet above sea level – 10 feet higher than the crest of the 1937 Great Flood